 Even better is empathetic listening.
 To listen empathetically, we strive to recognize verbal and nonverbal cues, including tone and body language.
 In other words, we receive information from all of our senses, not just hearing.

-To listen empathetically also means we listen deeply by engaging not just our minds, but our hearts.
+To listen empathetically also means we listen deeply by engaging not just our minds but also our hearts.
 We allow our intuitive wisdom to help us discern what’s not being said.
 When leaders listen empathetically, people feel more fully seen, understood, and heard.

 Question #4: What is my level of willingness to change?

-The problem is, no matter how successful or talented we are, we will still make mistakes and develop bad habits.
-In addition, business environments steadily change, sometimes so subtly we don’t notice.
-That means that what once worked may now be ineffective and we need to adapt.
+The problem is no matter how successful or talented we are; we will still make mistakes and develop bad habits.
+In addition, business environments steadily change, sometimes so subtly that we don’t notice.
+That means that what once worked may be ineffective, and we must adapt.
 But are you willing to change?